 The Great Pyrenees is a lupomolossoid as opposed to a molossoid.
 While there has surely been some cross-breeding over the many centuries, the Great Pyrenees is not a mastiff nor are its lupomolossoid ancestors principally from the mastiff family.
 There are other dogs of the region, such as the Pyrenean Mastiff, and the Spanish Mastiff that fill that description.
 It is no coincidence that the Great Pyrenees is approximately the same size as the European Grey Wolf.

-A Peasant's Dog
+Great Pyrenees History: A Peasant’s Dog

 The Great Pyrenees is a mountain shepherd’s dog.
 Over this long period of time the Great Pyrenees developed a special relationship with the shepherd, its family, and the flock.

 In 1407, French writings tell of the usefulness of these “Great Dogs of the Mountains” as guardians of the Chateau of Lourdes.
 In 1675, they were adopted as the Royal Dog of France by the Dauphin in the court of King Louis XIV, and subsequently became much sought after by nobility.
 Having a precocious sense of smell and exceptionally keen eyesight, each dog was counted equal to two men, be it as guard of the chateaux, or as invaluable companion of shepherds.
 While their royal adoption is interesting, the dogs main fame was from their ageless devotion to their mountain flocks, shepherds, and shepherds’ family.
 When not working the flocks, you would find “Patou,” as he is lovingly called, laying on the mat in the front doorway of the shepherds’ humble dwellings.

 Great Pyrenees History: Across the Ocean